dreamnid/counter/counterdjango/counterdjango/README.md

 Be sure to have a `counter_local` database in your MySQL server!
 Then run migrations: `poetry run ./manage.py migrate`

-To start local dev server: `poetry run ./manage.py run server localhost:9000` Open a browser to: http://localhost:9000
+To start local dev server: `poetry run ./manage.py runserver localhost:9000`

+Open a browser to: http://localhost:9000

+### Stress testing notes
+`./manage.py runserver` will run in multiple threads by default.

+You can use the `--nothreading` to disable this behavior

+Alternatively, you can run `poetry run gunicorn counterdjango.wsgi:application -b localhost:9000` which by default uses 1 worker and 1 thread

 ### Endpoints